How to register as or find a locum...

 There are frequent requests for locum assistance throughout the year.
-If you have spare capacity, why not register your availability with Lawscotjobs now?
+If you have spare capacity, why not register your availability with Lawscotjobs or the The Royal Faculty of Procurators in Glasgow (RFPG) now?

 If you have availability to work as a locum...

-Candidates who wish to view the current vacancies should go to the Lawscotjobs homepage and click on the “Search by Contract Type" tab - then select "Locum/Contract".
+Candidates who wish to view the current vacancies should go to the Lawscotjobs omepage and click on the “Search by Contract Type" tab - then select "Locum/Contract".

 We also advise you to sign up for job alerts to be automatically emailed any locum or short term contract jobs which have been posted by firms looking for assistance.

 If you have a locum placement available to fill...

 Recruiters who are sole practitioners may currently advertise free of charge on Lawscotjobs, any holiday or sickness-cover locum posts which they need to fill.
 This offer does not cover posts such as maternity leave cover which may be advertised in the normal way on Lawscotjobs.

 From the Lawscotjobs homepage you can register as a recruiter.
 After you have completed the simple registration form please contact us and request a free of charge Locum job credit.
 You will then receive a confirmation email and can then log on and add the vacancy.

 Please do not hesitate to contact the Lawscotjobs team on 0131 561 0021 if you need any assistance.

 The Royal Faculty of Procurators in Glasgow has set up a new Register of Locum Solicitors.